Access to Commonwealth land for mineral exploration and mining activities

 - Details about the economic viability of the proposed work.

-- Description of the land, including details about title(s) to the land and any registered interests.
+- Description of the land, including details about title(s) to the land and any registered and / or unregistered interests in the land.

-- Details about technical capacity to undertake the proposed work.
+- Details about technical capacity of the applicant to undertake the proposed work.

 - Contact details for the technical manager of the proposed work.